omkarkonda/chitjar/tasks/chitfund-tracker.prd.md

 ## 10. Acceptance Criteria (derived from selections and goals)
 - AC1: User can create a fund with required fields; invalid inputs show clear messages.
 - AC2: Adding a monthly entry marks the month as paid and updates analytics immediately.
-- AC3: Dashboard shows Total Profit and a Fund vs. Profit chart on mobile and desktop.
+- AC3: Dashboard shows a Fund vs. Profit chart on mobile and desktop.
 - AC4: Individual Fund View shows Net Amount, ROI, Avg Monthly Dividend, Months to Completion, XIRR, future value projection, cash flow chart, and FD comparison with user-entered rate.
 - AC5: Strategic Insights page allows manual and CSV import of historical winning bids; displays trends and simple goal-based guidance with assumptions explained.
 - AC6: CSV and JSON import/export work with previews and validation.